 Policy & Advocacy Advisory Committee

-The National Women’s Safety Alliance Policy & Advocacy Advisory Committee (PAAC) provides expert advice to the NWSA CEO and informs and guides the delivery of the Alliance’s policy and advocacy program of work.
+The National Women’s Safety Alliance Policy & Advocacy Advisory Committee (PAAC) provides expert advice to the NWSA Director and informs and guides the delivery of the Alliance’s policy and advocacy program of work.

-Hayley Foster (Chair of Domestic, Family and Sexual Violence Working Group)
+Hayley Foster (Chair of Policy Advocacy and Advisory Committee)

 Somali is a human rights and gender equality expert with 20 years’ experience leading gender equality policy and research initiatives across Australia and globally.
 Globally, she has been responsible for several major initiatives, including the OECD Social Institutions and Gender Index, UN Women’s global report on gender equality and the Sustainable Development Goals, and the UN Secretary General’s 25-year review of the Beijing Declaration and Platform for Action.
 In 2021, Somali was the Director of the Independent Review into Commonwealth Parliamentary Workplaces working with the Australian Human Rights Commission.